 Personal injury attorneys rarely charge legal fees for initial office consultations.
 Once you find an attorney who will accept your case, they will usually agree to represent you on a “contingency fee” basis.
-A contingency fee means you do not have to pay the attorney any legal fees until the attorney settles your case or wins it at trial.
-If they are unable to win your case, you will owe them nothing.
+A contingency fee means you do not have to pay the attorney any legal fees until they settle your case or win it at trial.
+If they can’t win your case, you will owe them nothing.

 If they do settle your case or win at trial, you will owe the attorney a percentage of the settlement amount or court verdict.
 Contingency fees can range from 25% to 40% depending on the time involved, the complexity of the case, and whether or not the case goes to court.

 How do I find an attorney that’s right for me?